Press "Enter" to skip to content

 My parents dancing to “Rosas Pandan”

-The virtual nature of the variety show naturally lent itself to a variety of viewing experiences that defied concert hall norms.
+The virtual nature of the variety show lent itself to a variety of viewing experiences that defied concert hall norms.
 In my case, I was watching the stream through my laptop with my family seated next to me via FaceTime.
-I don’t see shows with my parents often, and growing up, I regularly clashed with them in my efforts to prove theatre’s value.
-Yet, as we were watching Kababayan, my parents were standing up and dancing, belting along to songs, some of which I was hearing for the first time.
-My Gen Z sister and I were delighted when we recognized a song we had previously heard on TikTok, and while my parents were less excited by the more contemporary performances, our ability to react out loud together across the country in real-time was truly special.
+Growing up, I regularly clashed with my parents in my efforts to prove theatre’s value.
+Yet, as we were watching Kababayan, they were dancing and belting along.
+My sister and I were delighted when we recognized a song we had previously heard on TikTok.
+We were able to react out loud together across the country in real-time.

-When the prompt asking “When do you feel the most Filipino?” popped up in one of the interview segments, I honestly froze up for a bit, unsure of how I would have answered.
+When the prompt asking “When do you feel the most Filipino?” popped up in one of the interview segments, I froze a bit.
 Having been physically away from all Filipinos I know for over a year now, I realized I hadn’t actively thought about being Filipino in a while.
 Being the first person in my family to be born in the United States, I have always felt pulled between two cultures, as many children of immigrants do.
-I also felt that split visually and viscerally as I appreciated the event’s accessible song subtitles in both Tagalog and English, knowing I’m generally fluent in Tagalog, but being reminded through lyrics with heightened language that I felt significantly more comfortable following the English line.
+I also felt that split visually and viscerally as I appreciated the event’s accessible song subtitles in both Tagalog and English, knowing I’m generally fluent in Tagalog, but being reminded through heightened lyrics that I felt more comfortable following the English line.
 However, while I often experience guilt regarding this division, Kababayan didn’t foster guilt.
-It was a celebration of a range of Filipino identities, and I remain grateful for the opportunity to party virtually with my kababayan
+I remain grateful for the opportunity to party virtually with my kababayan

 Be First to Comment